Ice Contaminated Tailplane Stall Reports

-The four reports presented here, however, cover the topic in detail.
+The six reports presented here, however, cover the topic in detail.
 It has since been thoroughly investigated by NASA, and new certification requirements promulgated to design the problem out of contemporary designs.
 But a good many vulnerable airplanes are still operating, including the DC-9/MD-80 series, and the manufacturer’s recommendations with respect to this topic are extremely important to be familiar with.

 Capital 67